fbpx

 Edublox specializes in cognitive training that makes learners smarter and helps them read faster, easier, and better.
 We also offer live online tutoring aligned with best practices and the latest neuroscientific research findings.
 Live Tutor’s reading program is based on the well-known Orton Gillingham approach but simultaneously develops the brain’s “visual word form area.”

 Watch our customer review playlist below and see how children with even severe reading difficulties are being helped.
-Our live online tutoring services are offered to students in the United States, Canada, Australia, New Zealand, and elsewhere.
+We offer live online tutoring to students in the United States, Canada, Australia, and elsewhere.
 Book a free consultation to discuss your child’s learning needs.

 .